Chirang/Chirang/README.md

 - 👀 I’m interested in Java, ruby on rails and Javascript.
 - 🌱 I’m currently learning Javascript.
 - 💞️ I’m looking to collaborate on Java and Javascript related projects.
-- 📫 How to reach me mail me at chirang16malviya@gmail.com
+- 📫 How to reach me,you can drop a mail at chirang16malviya@gmail.com

 <!---
 Chirang/Chirang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.